 4. Plush toys that can squish down.
 For example, last year we got our daughter something similar to the birds in the photo below and put each of the birds in an egg.
 We then put the birdhouse in her Easter basket.

 4. Finger puppets – Apple Park has some great organic ones, as pictured below.

-7. Mini Erasers – My kids love to collet these!
+8. Mini Erasers – My kids love to collect these!

-9. Any toy your child will fancy from pure play kids, an ALL AMERICAN MADE company!
+10. Any toy your child will fancy from Pure Play Kids, an ALL AMERICAN MADE company!

-8.If you want to give jellybeans, but don’t want the artificial dyed and flavored ones, try Jelly Belly’s Superfruit Mix!
+11.If you want to give jellybeans, but don’t want the artificial dyed and flavored ones, try Jelly Belly’s Superfruit Mix!
 We try not to give the kids much sugar, so we don’t give these ourselves, but it’s what we let the grandparents give as a special treat.
 The Natural Candy Store has great options.

 Don’t stuff them at all!
 Make it a contest with a prize at the end instead of little gifts inside!
 The prize can even be the Easter basket itself; hide the basket and fill the eggs with puzzle pieces that, once together, give clues as to where the basket is hidden.